Tips for Naming a Business

 • Keep is short and easy to remember.

-• By all means, avoiding something that could embarrass you or turn off potential clients.
-There was a business here called “Bitchin’ Burritos,” which, by the way had awesome burritos.
+• By all means, avoid something that could embarrass you or turn off potential clients.
+There was a business here called “Bitchin’ Burritos,” which, by the way, had awesome burritos.
 I can imagine the name itself turned off a lot of potential customers.
-Another business I know chose an atypical spelling of an object, which resulted in their initials being “KKK”.
-This was made worse by the positioning of their van graphics which stacks the three words making the unfortunate initials all the more salient.
-Building a business is hard enough; avoid early mistakes that will haunt you for the life of the business.
+Another business I know chose an atypical spelling of an object, which resulted in their initials being “KKK.”
+This was made worse by the positioning of their van graphics, which stacks the three words, making the unfortunate initials all the more salient.
+Building a business is hard enough; avoid early mistakes that will haunt you for the business’s life.